 2. Currency and Cost

-More established shops will take credit card, but most smaller markets, street vendors, and cabs will not.
+More established shops will take credit cards, but most smaller markets, street vendors, and cabs will not.
 Be ready with the local currency.

 The Moroccan Dirham (DEE-rahm) goes for roughly 10.4 Dirhams (DH) per 1 USD or 11.09 per 1 euro.
-We thought things would be cheaper in Morocco, but because of how touristy the country has become, the prices were comparable to Europe.
+We thought things would be cheaper in Morocco, but the prices were comparable to Europe because of how touristy the country has become.

-Our guide recommended each person exchange 100 euros per day which was plenty for us.
+Our guide recommended that each person exchange 100 euros daily, which was plenty for us.